wp-plugins/membees-member-login-widget/readme.txt

 * Initial release for testers.

 == Upgrade Notice ==

+= 1.1.1 =
+Removed an issue with a social sharing plugin that prevented the "fetching" of images from a WP post when a user was trying to share the post on a social network.
+The plugin now allows for people in the WP Users table with site admin roles to inherit member roles defined & managed in Membee.

 = 1.0.4 =
 Better support for the "Display In Menus" WordPress feature